chelseakdwarika/chelseakdwarika/README.md

 <p align='center'>
  🌱 I’m a recent graduate of the Web Development bootcamp at Lighthouse Labs!<br>
  LATELY (jan 2024): a personalized ADHD-friendly cookbook app for my best friend 🍳📘, as well as two Shopify sites 🛍️ for local businesses.<br>
- UP NEXT: diving into Python 🐍, and <a href="">this very long list of fun things I want to create someday.</a>
+ UP NEXT: diving into Python 🐍, and a very long list of fun things I want to create someday (coming soon)!

 <p align='center'>
   <a href="https://www.linkedin.com/in/chelseadwarika/">